iiPythonx/xpp/README.md

     out "Hello World"
 ```

 If a section is merged with another section, only the first one would be valid.
-The other sections would be ignored and not defined in the memory.
+The other sections would be ignored and not defined in memory.

 ```
 :main :print